Nels Stewart: Playing style

 Hampered throughout his career by sluggish skating ability, which was often mistaken for a lack of effort, Stewart was rarely prone to the end-to-end rushes favoured by the other greats of the 1920s and 30s.
 Unlike Howie Morenz, Frank Fredrickson or Aurèle Joliat, he resorted to – and perfected – a hard-hitting style of play, with emphasis on collecting rebounds and scoring from bad angles around the crease.
 Bruins goaltender Tiny Thompson claimed that Stewart was hockey's most dangerous goal scorer around the net – when the latter was 34 years old and near retirement – while Art Ross referred to him as “the greatest inside player in the game”.
 A few players from previous decades like Pud Glass, similarly lacking in finesse or all-around talent but possessing strength, good balance and a hard shot, had made their living by playing a hard-nosed “garbage-collector” style.
 However, Stewart was the first to gain superstar status via this mode of play, and he paved the way for future garbage men like Gordie Drillon, Wally Hergesheimer, Phil Esposito and Tim Kerr.

 Notwithstanding his reputation as a cumbersome skater, Stewart was used as a defenseman by the Maroons in his rookie season before making the transition to centre.
-For eight playoff games, including four in the 1926 Stanley Cup Finals, Stewart served ably on the back end, where his physical presence and shiftiness kept the opposition hemmed in.
+For eight playoff games, including four in the 1926 Stanley Cup Final, Stewart served ably on the back end, where his physical presence and shiftiness kept the opposition hemmed in.
 His skating was often described as “lazy”, “careless” and “lackadaisical”.
 Nevertheless, as a defenceman Stewart was able to score 7 of his team's 11 goals during their Finals matchup against the Victoria Cougars, including all four game-winning tallies, and several of his rushes were remarked upon.
 In general, it appears that Stewart was at worst a middling skater, and at best quite an agile and deceptive one, using “long, swerving strokes” to deke opposing defencemen.

 Stewart's fame, however, rested squarely on his abilities as a clutch goal scorer around the net.
 He frequently had multiple-goal games, once marking 4 tallies against the Toronto St. Pats, and was often at the top of the scoring race in his early seasons.
 This was partially due to his exceptionally hard and “heavy” shot, which was known to have injured several goalies due to its high trajectory.
 Notably, during the 1928 postseason, a Stewart shot caught Rangers goaltender Lorne Chabot in the left eye, giving him a hemorrhage.